 Talk to your doctor about increasing the amount of food you eat if you lose weight while you are taking topiramate.

 Talk to your doctor before changing your diet or beginning any type of weight loss program.
 Do not follow a ketogenic diet (a high-fat, low-carbohydrate diet used to control seizures) or any other high-fat, low-carbohydrate diet, such as the Atkins diet, while you are taking this medication.

 What should I do IF I FORGET to take a dose?

-Take the missed dose as soon as you remember it.
+If you are taking topiramate tablets or sprinkle capsules, take the missed dose as soon as you remember it.
 However, if it is less than 6 hours before you are scheduled to take your next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.